GesaGoette/ChallengesDataDrivenPPC/README.md

 3. **Table with Challenges and Sources**
    A table listing the 30 identified challenges with corresponding sources from the reviewed papers.
    *File: AppendixA2_TablesOfSourcesForPPCChallenges.pdf*
+4. **Reference List of Sources**
+   A PDF file with the references of the reviewed articles.
+   *File: References.pdf*

 ## Future Vision